-- Traffic Signal Warrant Study.
-BMTS staff is working with local municipalities in evaluating their traffic signals to determine if traffic signals are still warranted and developing a list of candidate projects for removal. - Corridor Safety Assessments.
+- Local Road Safety Action Plan.
+BMTS staff will be initiating a Local Road Safety Action Plan.
+This plan will include crash data analysis, identification of safety emphasis areas and will describe strategies, programs, and policies that local governments can consider for implementation to reduce fatal and serious injury crashes and reduce crash rates on local roads. - Corridor Safety Assessments.
 In previous years BMTS has conducted Roadway Safety Assessments.
 Staff has worked in conjunction with AARP and other community members to conduct pedestrian safety audits at various locations.
-As part of the current UPWP, staff will be indentifying high accident locations and targeting them with safety audits. - BMTS continues promotion of ridesharing with Broome Tioga Rideshare. - Pedestrian and Bicycle Planning.
+As part of the current UPWP, staff will be conducting two assessments at locations selected by the BMTS Planning Committee. - Pedestrian and Bicycle Planning.
 BMTS has become recognized for expertise in this area, including unique work with public health partners in both the public and private sectors in the area of walkability and active living by design.
 BMTS completed the pedestrian plan update in the spring of 2013 and the bicycle plan in March 2015.
-BMTS intends to update these plans concurrently with the LRTP.
-BMTS continues to work with municipalities to implement the recommendations in these plans.
+BMTS updated these plans concurrently with the LRTP in 2020.
+BMTS continues to work with municipalities to implement the recommendations in these plans. - BC Transit Rider Satisfaction Survey.
+BMTS staff will be working with BC Transit and Binghamton University to conduct a rider satisfaction survey and analyze data and trends by comparing previous surveys.